Our Commitment to Diversity, Equity and Inclusion

 Community and Giving Back

 Doing the right thing.
 It’s pretty simple, and there are many ways this comes to life at W2O.
 We give our time and our skills through pro bono efforts.
 We give money.
 We bring groups together for a common good.
 And we support our employees.

 In response to the death of George Floyd, W2O made substantial donations to the NAACP Legal Defense Fund and the National Memorial for Peace and Justice, two nonprofits working to address racial inequity.
 W2O also has a matching program for employee donations to support organizations and causes that are important to our people.
 Additionally, W2O made a significant donation to the Black Economic Alliance led by Dr. Tony Coles, CEO of Cerevel Therapeutics.

-W2O partnered with the Black Coalition Against COVID (BCAC) offering pro bono support that included: the development of personas to guide social interactions along with a social media playbook, creation of messaging related to clinical trial participation, and promotion of a BCAC-sponsored town hall event.
+W2O partnered with the Black Coalition Against COVID (BCAC) offering pro bono support that included using analytics to understand messages and developing personas to guide social interactions, creating messaging related to clinical trial participation and a social media playbook, and promoting the BCAC-sponsored town hall event.

 W2O raised nearly a quarter million dollars as part of NEAR, providing 2 million surgical masks to underserved communities like the Navajo Nation, NYC Homeless Services and opioid treatment centers.